bperez40/Automatic-Power-Box-Tester/README.md

 To compile, run the following from your root folder:

-arduino-cli.exe compile --build-path ./build --libraries ./lib -b arduino:avr:mega main/main.ino
+arduino-cli.exe compile --build-path ./build --libraries ./lib -b Arduino:avr:mega main/main.ino

 To compile and upload, you can instead do:

-arduino-cli.exe compile --build-path ./build --libraries ./lib -b arduino:avr:mega -p COM4 -u main/main.ino
+arduino-cli.exe compile --build-path ./build --libraries ./lib -b Arduino:avr:mega -p COM4 -u main/main.ino

-Replacing COM4 with whatever your arduino is actually using.
+Replacing COM4 with whatever your Arduino is actually using.
 You can figure that out by running:

 arduino-cli.exe board list